CryptikEd/Weird-Factz-Quiz-/README.md

 The WEIRD FACTZ Quiz is a fun quiz game where some bizarre facts are revealed.
 The sole purpose is to learn something weirdly fascinating, while also having fun.
 As the theme of the game focuses on entertaining, it is suitable for anyone who enjoys to be able to say "DID YOU KNOW..." at the party or by the dinner table.
 It will definitely start a conversation to say the least!

-The user-friendly interface and simple, yet fun design makes it accessible to anyone interested in learning whilst playing.
+The user-friendly interface and simple, yet fun design makes it accessible to anyone interested in learning whilst playing and earning points for each correct answer.

 Link to the quiz game [here](https://cryptiked.github.io/Cryptoforbeginners/)